-In Cincinnati, the lawyers of the Chester Law Group Co.
-LPA are always available for a free consultation and will carefully explain your rights so you understand what to expect.
+In Cincinnati, the lawyers of the Ohio Car Accident Lawyers are always available for a free consultation and will carefully explain your rights so you understand what to expect.
 Here are six things a lot of people do not understand about hiring a personal injury lawyer.

 1) All Attorneys Do Not Bill the Same Way

 Unlike some professions, attorneys do not have a standard method of billing.
 Some attorneys bill by the hour, charging an initial retainer in order to ensure there is sufficient money available to fund the work requested.
 But this is just one of the common ways of billing.
 This is the primary billing method for divorce and criminal lawyers, as well as many others.
 Some lawyers, on the other hand, set flat fees for their work.
 This is commonly seen in simple estate planning or traffic cases.
 But when it comes to personal injury lawyers, contingent fees are the most common.
 A contingent fee means that the fee is entirely contingent upon recovering money for the client.
 No award, no fees.